-Our ARC's have to comply with BS5979 and the TSA codes of practice, therefore all inbound and outbound telephone conversations are recorded and held for a period in excess of one year.
+Our ARC's have to comply with BS5979 and the TSA codes of practice, therefore all inbound and outbound telephone conversations are recorded and held for a period no longer than one year.
 These recordings are the property of our ARC's.
 We will only release copies of these recordings under the terms of the General Data Protection Regulations.